 What to Use?

 As I said, you can use any camera.
 It doesn’t have to be the latest high definition wonder; you can use an old digital camera (some of the project shots were taken with a 2008 model) or a film camera.
 Many mobile phone cameras are good enough.

-You see, a good photo doesn’t have to be pin sharp, but if a photo is pin sharp, that alone doesn’t mean it is any good.
+because a good photo doesn’t have to be pin sharp, it just has to be sharp enough.
+A photo might be pin sharp, but that doesn’t mean it is any good.

 Don’t think that because you haven’t quite got the equipment you need, you shouldn’t begin your project.
 Use what you have, start now.
 If you don’t, things will change and you’ll have missed your chance.